lookfirst/mui-rff/README.md

 # Integrate Material-UI and React Final Form

 In order to integrate MUI and RFF, you need to create a thin wrapper in order to pass properties to the various components.
-This project provides a set of well tested, modern components.
+Figuring out the nuances is non-trivial, so let us do it for you.
+This project provides a set of well tested, modern components that makes it easy to drop into your own project.

 Take a look at the [demo](https://lookfirst.github.io/mui-rff/), [example source code](https://github.com/lookfirst/mui-rff/tree/master/example) and the [tests](https://github.com/lookfirst/mui-rff/tree/master/test).

+This is a best effort implementation.
+If there is some customization that you require, we welcome issues or pr's!

+# Usage

+`yarn add mui-rff`

 ---
 ### Credits